An effective school PPC campaign helps you engage prospects through strategic remarketing, location targeting, brand awareness, and more.

 To achieve the highest marketing ROI, focus on the segment with the highest potential to convert.
 Not sure who that is?
 If you don’t have a ton of demographic info when it comes to your ideal client persona, now’s a great time to start gathering that data.

 Want to learn more about PPC marketing for your school?
 We’d love to help.

 Negative keywords allow you to save money on your PPC campaign by not showing your ad to those searching for certain disqualifying words or phrases.

 For example, if your school doesn’t offer remote learning options, you can specify that keywords related to remote studies shouldn’t trigger your ads.
 Otherwise, you won’t just waste campaign money, but you could also increase your website’s bounce rate.

 While proximity to home is an obvious factor for parents when choosing a school, many won’t object to traveling a few extra miles to give their child the best opportunity possible.
 Because of this, you don’t want to limit your paid search ads too narrowly when it comes to location.

 Start by analyzing your previous enrollment data to identify your best-performing areas.
 From there, you can conduct A/B testing with different regions to see which one brings the most visitors.

-Pro tip: Take advantage of negative location keywords to cut costs.
+Pro tip: You can explore negative location keywords to cut costs.

-By sorting out priorities, understanding your audience, and doing sufficient A/B testing, you can create a highly efficient PPC campaign and improve your school’s profitability.
+By sorting out priorities, understanding your audience, and doing sufficient A/B testing, you can create a highly efficient PPC campaign to improve your school’s enrollment marketing ROI.